 - Magic (Geographic information) (Click + on map if it doesn't show)

 - GeoHack (Links to on-line maps and location specific services.)

 - Hereforde (xi cent.),

 - Hereford by Huntingdon,

 - Harford (xvi cent.).

 - The parish of Hartford was in the Huntingdon Union for Poor Law administration.
-Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available, as fiche set D10, from the Huntingdonshire FHS.
+Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available, as fiche set D10, from the Cambridgeshire and Huntingdonshire FHS.